paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 **(b) Annual Briefings.—** Not later than March 15 of each year, the Secretary of Defense shall provide to the congressional defense committees a briefing regarding the nuclear weapons employment strategy, plans, and options of the United States.

-**(c) Reports on 2010 Nuclear Posture Review Implementation Study Decisions.—** During each of fiscal years 2012 through 2021, not later than 60 days before the date on which the President carries out the results of the decisions made pursuant to the 2010 Nuclear Posture Review Implementation Study that would alter the nuclear weapons employment strategy, guidance, plans, or options of the United States, the President shall—
+**(c) Reports on Nuclear Posture Review Implementation Study Decisions.—** During each of fiscal years 2022 through 2031, not later than 60 days before the date on which the President carries out the results of the decisions made pursuant to a Nuclear Posture Review Implementation Study that would alter the nuclear weapons employment strategy, guidance, plans, or options of the United States, the President shall—

-(1) ensure that the annual report required under section 1043(a)(1) of the National Defense Authorization Act for Fiscal Year 2012 (Public Law 112–81; 125 Stat.
-1576) is transmitted to Congress, if so required;
+(1) ensure that the report required by [section 492a of this title](./chapter-024-nuclear-posture.md#section-492a) is transmitted to Congress, if so required under such section;

 (2) ensure that the report required under [section 494(a)(2)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section494/a/2/A&num=0&edition=prelim) is transmitted to Congress, if so required under such section; and